Caution

 |

-Increased agitation and irritability Increased mood swings Severely nauseous Vomiting Increased risky decisions or judgements Increased anxiety Increased memory loss Disturbing hallucinations Falling asleep suddenly Increased lack of coordination Difficulty moving your body Difficulty breathing or slowed breathing Heart palpitations Very cold and clammy |
+Very agitated or irritable Increased mood swings Severely nauseous Vomiting Increased risky decisions or judgements Increased anxiety Increased memory loss Disturbing hallucinations Falling asleep suddenly Increased lack of coordination Difficulty moving your body Difficulty breathing or slowed breathing Heart palpitations Feeling cold and clammy |

 Very high dose